 Deloitte Ireland LLP is an affiliate of Deloitte NWE LLP, which is a member firm of Deloitte Touche Tohmatsu Limited.
 Deloitte NWE brings together six geographies across ten markets: Belgium, Ireland, Netherlands, Nordics (Denmark, Finland, Iceland, Norway and Sweden), Switzerland and the United Kingdom.

 Deloitte NWE is led by one NWE executive and one NWE board.

 Deloitte Ireland LLP has its own Executive Committee and Partnership Council.
 It also has a Public Interest Oversight Committee.

 The CEO is elected by the partners for a four year term after which he or she may be re-elected for a further term of four years.
-The CEO shall not serve more than two terms.
+The CEO is a member of the Deloitte NWE Executive and shall not serve more than two terms.
 The current CEO is Brendan Jennings, who has served in this role since 1 June 2011, and he shall continue to hold office until 31 May 2019.

 The Executive Committee

 The Executive Committee of Deloitte Ireland LLP is responsible for, and has general authority over, and supervision of, the management of the firm, within the overall structures of Deloitte NWE.